What implications might the way-preparing that John the Baptist did for Jesus have for me?

 Are we really with our lives and our lips preparing the way for the Savior - as John the Baptist did?
 Are we as humble, sacrificial, and yet courageous witnesses as He was?

-I wrote these devotional thoughts while we were missionaries in Italy.
-They originally appeared in the January 6, 1980 edition of Standard, a take=home piece for adult Sunday school classes.
+The author wrote these devotional thoughts while serving as a missionary in Italy.
+They originally appeared in Standard, a weekly take-home curriculum piece for adult Sunday school classes published by what is now The Foundry.